 I seldom go out on a Sunday Night.
-I prefer home cooked meals.
+I prefer home-cooked meals.
 For the past few months of living alone, I’ve learned how to cook a meal for myself. (#blessed!)
-I’ve learned how make use of the ingredients available in my kitchen.
+I’ve learned how to make use of the ingredients available in my kitchen.
 Most of the time, I cook fried kimbap on a Sunday night.

 In the picture above, you can see two slices of pizza.
 In reality, I have six slices hahaha!
-Of course I won’t eat it all tonight.
+Of course, I won’t eat it all tonight.
 I’ll save some for breakfast.
-It feels good to satisfy your cravings once in while. (#blessed!)
+It feels good to satisfy your cravings once in a while. (#blessed!)

 How about you?
 What do you do on a Sunday night?